jeantichoc/uniLaunch/README.md

 # UniLaunch
-Unified launcher for your file
+Portable Unified Launcher for your file
+I'm using it for my portable retrogaming setup

 Settings have to be manually entered in the uniLaunch.ini file